microsoft/prose/team.md

 {% include about-row-end.liquid.html %}

 {% include about-row-start.liquid.html name="Vu Le" img="Vu-Le.jpg" link="http://vuminhle.com/" %}
-Vu is a Research Software Engineer at
+Vu obtained his PhD at the University of California, Davis in 2015, and his BEng at Vietnam National University in 2006.
+His PhD focuses on automatic program generation to help improve the quality of critical software and make programming more accessible to end users.
+His work has led to hundreds of bug reports/fixes in GCC and LLVM and important shipped features in Microsoft PowerShell and Operations Management Suite (Azure OMS).
-Microsoft.
-He obtained his PhD at the University of California, Davis in 2015, and his BEng at Vietnam National University in 2006.
-His research focuses on automatic program generation to help improve the quality of critical software and make programming more accessible to end users.
-His work has led to important shipped features in commercial products (such as Windows) and hundreds of bug reports/fixes in widely used, critical open-source software (such as GCC and LLVM).
+He is currently working on (predictive/by-example) text extraction, tree-based extraction and transformation, and predicate/conditional learning.
 {% include about-row-end.liquid.html %}

 {% include about-row-start.liquid.html name="Daniel Perelman" img="Daniel-Perelman.jpg" link="https://homes.cs.washington.edu/~perelman/" %}